wormhole-foundation/wormhole/CONTRIBUTING.md

 ### Quickstart

-You can log into Gerrit using your GitHub or Google account.
+You can log into Gerrit using your Google account. **If you're contributing on behalf of a company, make sure that your Git email address reflects your affiliation!**

 First, add your SSH keys to Gerrit in your [profile settings](https://forge.certus.one/settings/#SSHKeys).
 Alternatively, you can generate an HTTP Password and store it in your [Git credentials store of